 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in any year of the Bachelor of Creative Industries (majoring in Fine Arts) or Bachelor of Fine Art (including Honours) programs in the Faculty of Education and Arts, UON.
+- Be enrolled in any year of the Bachelor of Creative Industries, Bachelor of Fine Art, or any UON postgraduate program in the fields of Creative Industry or Fine Art with the Faculty of Education and Arts, UON.

-- Demonstrate academic achievement either by an Australian Tertiary Admission Rank (ATAR) or equivalent of 75 or higher for commencing students, or a Grade Point Average (GPA) of 5.0 for continuing students.
+- For undergraduate students, demonstrate academic achievement either by an Australian Tertiary Admission Rank (ATAR) or equivalent of 75 or higher for commencing students, or a Grade Point Average (GPA) of 5.0 for continuing students.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.

-The scholarship currently provides a benefit of $4,000 to be paid as two equal payments of $2,000 following Semester 1 and Semester 2 census dates.
+The scholarship provides a benefit of $4,000, paid as two equal payments of $2,000 following semester one and semester two census dates.